 Now, I had heard of Rachmaninoff before, although I didn’t know his music very well (philistine that I was!), but what struck me was the concept of a composer playing his own music.
 I was very disappointed by Gelber’s performance and was hoping for something more authoritative.
 If only we could hear composers play their own works… And here was a set of Rachmaninoff playing his own compositions!
 I realized that I had no idea about the history of recording: when were the first records made?
 What composers had recorded their own works?

-I felt then (as I do now) that the antiseptic attempt at ‘original instruments’ and ‘authentic performance practice’ was missing the point.
+However, I felt then (as I do now) that the antiseptic attempt at ‘original instruments’ and ‘authentic performance practice’ was missing the point.
 Following the text with a microscope gives one a better view of the map but not the territory, and clearly the composers would have wanted to explore instruments with greater sonic and interpretative capabilities than those that were available to them.
 I believe, as the pianist Dinu Lipatti phrased it, that music lives beyond the means of interpretation used at the time of its composition – this is what renders it timeless.
 The instruments used were at best an approximation of the sounds that the composers heard with their inner ear.

 This site will serve as a resource with which to shed light on the greatest pianists of the past and present.
 Enjoy!